 You can put a security system in your apartment.
 Installing a security system in an apartment will depend on whether the occupant is renting or not.
 If renting, review the rental agreement or discuss with the landlord first to determine if installation is authorized.

 How can I keep my apartment safe without a security system?

 Keep your apartment safe without a security system by considering some apartment security essentials: namely, contents insurance, keeping windows and doors locked, and surveillance.

 Use AlfredCamera to create a powerful surveillance system on a budget; users can add as many viewing devices to the app as they wish.

 Security for apartment doors is the most important way to secure a new apartment, since, for many apartments, it’s the only viable entry point to the property.
 Security cameras, door bars and deadbolts, and replacing old locks are key ways to secure the door.

 Is an apartment more secure than a house?

-Your safety and happiness are paramount, not least of all in the place you call home.
-That’s why it’s important to take apartment security seriously, and to do whatever’s within reason to protect your belongings.
+Safety and happiness are paramount, not least of all in the place a person calls home.
+That’s why it’s important to take apartment security seriously, and to do whatever’s within reason to protect both occupants and personal belongings.

-And while this might have once been a privilege only the wealthiest of us could afford, it’s now more affordable than ever to make significant improvements in apartment security, whether that’s through simple checks of locks and lighting, or through easy-to-use devices and applications like AlfredCamera.
+This is now more affordable than ever, whether that’s through simple checks of locks and lighting, or through easy-to-use devices and applications like AlfredCamera.